 Snowy Range Scenic Byway Hwy.
 130

-Why go: This stunning road enables you to bypass Interstate 80, taking you past glacial lakes, granite peaks, gorgeous meadows and over the second-highest mountain pass in Wyoming.
+Why go: This stunning road enables you to bypass Interstate 80, taking you past glacial lakes, dazzling quartzite peaks, gorgeous meadows and over the second-highest mountain pass in Wyoming.
 This breathtaking route reaches its high point at 10,000 feet.
 It’s closed mid-November to Memorial Day weekend.

 Tip: Head to the Green Rock Trailhead to hike the 3.2-mile, moderate Barber Lake Trail or the more difficult Libby Creek Trail that’s 3 miles.
 For exceptional views and some rock scrambling, head to the Gap Lakes Trail.